 Okay, that’s the longest I’ve ever written about foam, and I’m ready to stick toothpicks under my toenails.

-(Please note that you must have an account with Fabric Supply in order to purchase from them)
+And if you’re here from the Aunt Bea tutorials on our own YouTube, here are additional links for tools and products we used (Please note that you must have an account with Fabric Supply in order to purchase from them)

 - Acu-Cutter Electric Foam Saw

 - Sprayway Silicone Spray (For spraying the saw blade)